HOME

 the Vatican issued a series of 5 postal cards in a case (above left) with the above imprint (right).

-Pius XI with Marconi & Pius XII and John XXIII
+Pope Pius XI with Marconi & Pope Pius XII and Pope John XXIII

-Paul VI with John Paul I & John Paul II
+Pope Paul VI with Pope John Paul I & Pope John Paul II

 1991,